-Don't all the best things
+Don't all the best things begin

-begin with a mess?
+with a mess?

-(let's just agree on this right off the bat)
+(let's just agree on this right now)

 Each day's attempt to make some order out of chaos is daunting, and thrilling.